 Following the results of the 2017 Haselgrove-3/ST-1 gas discovery, attention has refocused on the results of the Glenaire-1/ ST- 1 well drilled in PEP 171.
 This well encountered good gas shows in the Laira Formation and Pretty Hill Sandstone during drilling in 2006.
 A thickness of 8.8 metres of net gas pay was interpreted in the Pretty Hill Sandstone and a test in the Laira Formation recovered 12 barrels of oil but the well was considered uncommercial.
 The plan is to correlate the existing seismic between Glenaire-1/ST-1 and Haselgrove-3 ST-1.

-Nine leads are currently recognised in the permit and are primarily fault-bound, dip closures, however the seismic data quality is poor to average, particularly deeper in the section, requiring a 3D survey to identify the optimum drilling location.
+Nine leads are currently recognised in the permit and are primarily fault-bound, dip closures, however the seismic data quality is poor to average, particularly deeper in the section, requiring the 3D survey to identify the optimum drilling location.